Memphis Truck Accidents Attorney

 - A settlement may adversely impact your ability to pursue compensation and damages from other at-fault parties.

 One of the first things you should do after a trucking accident is seek immediate medical attention.
-Then, your next order of business should be to contact the attorneys at Douglass & Runger, Attorneys at Law, right away.
+Then, your next order of business should be to contact the attorneys at Douglass & Runger, PLLC, Attorneys at Law, right away.
 Their experienced truck accident lawyers will take the necessary steps to protect your legal rights and will vigorously represent your interests both in and out of court.
-Contact Douglass & Runger, Attorneys at Law, today for experienced and dedicated legal counsel by calling (901) 388-5805.
+Contact Douglass & Runger, PLLC, Attorneys at Law, today for experienced and dedicated legal counsel by calling (901) 388-5805.
 We look forward to making a difference for you.